NERSC/hep_cnn_benchmark/README.md

 ```normweight```: normalized weight.
 Each sample is weighted by that weight given here.
 Currently overridden and set to 1, but can be changed.
 The normalization should be done over the training set.
 ```weight```: unnormalized weight.
 That field can be used to compute more sophisticated performance metrics to account for highly skewed data sets.

+## Dummy data
+The benchmark can be run with dummy data only.
+For that purpose, just append ```--dummy_data``` to the command line arguments of the main python script.
+The loss is meaningless as random data will be generated for the training process but this mode can be used to perform IO insensitive scaling tests.